 Wrongful death claims may arise from many different circumstances.
 Some common grounds for these kinds of cases include medical malpractice, a work-related fatality, occupational exposure to hazardous substances or conditions, accidental death caused by a car or airplane accident, an unlawful act during the commission of a crime, or death occurring during a supervised activity.

 Examples of Wrongful Death Cases:

 Any negligent, malicious, or criminal act that leads to the death of another person is cause for a wrongful death lawsuit.
-If a balcony collapses due to unsafe construction practices, if a doctor failed to diagnosis a critical illness, if a criminal murders a loved one, then the family or estate can sue for damages.
+If a balcony collapses due to unsafe construction practices, if a doctor failed to diagnose a critical illness, if a criminal murdered a loved one, then the family or estate can sue for damages.